Choosing Reserve Materials

 Ordering New Material

-If the library does not own the material that you need, please place an order using the online order form, and mark the item as "For Reserves".
+If the library does not own the material that you need, please place an order using the Purchase Request form, and mark the item as "For Reserves".
 Placing the order yourself will expedite the process and ensure that the correct item is requested.
 If the library cannot order the item in time, you may make arrangements to have your personal copy temporarily available for your students.